splunk/observability-workshop/docs/module7/vo_getting_started.md

 To make a team member a Team Admin, simply click the `Pencil` icon in the right hand column, pick any user and make them an Admin.

-!!!tip
+!!! tip
-    *For large team managment you could use the API to streamline this process, and we will look at that in a later module*
+    For large team management you could use the API to streamline this process, and we will look at that in a later module

 ---

-### 4. Configure Rotations
+## 4. Configure Rotations

 Navigate to the `Rotations` tab on the `Teams` sub menu, you should have no existing Rotations so we need to create some.
 The 1st Rotation you will create is for a follow the sun support pattern where the members of each shift provide cover during their normal working hours within their time zone.
 The 2nd will be a Rotation used to provide escalation support by more experienced senior members of the team, based on a 24/7, 1 week shift pattern.

-#### Follow the Sun Support - Business Hours
+### 4.1.
+Follow the Sun Support - Business Hours

 * Click `Add Rotation`
 * Enter a name of "*Follow the Sun Support - Business Hours*"
 * Select `Partial day` from the three available shift templates